theajack/selon/README.md

 Sort the data

-Sorts BQL data based on an attribute and returns the sorting result.
+Sorts Selon data based on an attribute and returns the sorting result.
 You can choose ascending or sorting.
 Order types are not case-sensitive.

-'Parameters: String(single attribute), [String(desc|asc)], [Boolean(run)]; Return value: data| BQL`
+'Parameters: String(single attribute), [String(desc|asc)], [Boolean(run)]; Return value: data| Selon`

 ```js
 var data=[{name:"n1",age:14},